 This is the disappointing side of Mint.com, at least for me.
 You can track investment accounts in Mint just like a bank account.
 Every day after the market closes, I update the investments in my Mint portfolio.
 This snapshot is very helpful.
 But that’s about all Mint provides when it comes to investments.

 So, what’s the problem?
-Well, there are actually two.
+Well, there are two.
 First, Mint does not provide any features to help with asset allocation.
 It would be very helpful if Mint broke down my investments by asset class, much like Morningstar can do.
 Now, in theory, Mint can do this.
 When you go to the investment page, there is an “allocation” tab.

 The second problem is even more frustrating.
 Mint seems to have an issue when it comes to connecting with brokers and mutual fund companies.
 It’s not uncommon for Mint to have trouble downloading investing transactions.
 And even when it does download the transactions, they don’t always appear on its Investing page.

 For example, my Overview currently shows all of my investment accounts.
 But when you go to the Investing page, my Scottrade account is mysteriously gone.
-Actually, it’s listed, but it is greyed out and the value of the account is not added to my total investments. this must simply be a bug in the system, but a very frustrating one.
+It’s listed, but it is greyed out and the value of the account is not added to my total investments. this must simply be a bug in the system, but a very frustrating one.

 Ways to Save

 Mint, it seems, makes its money primarily from recommendations and affiliate links.
 On this tab, you can find ways that you might be able to save on your car loan, credit cards, or other loan accounts by refinancing or transferring balances to lower-interest or 0% introductory APR cards.
-Mint’s tool is decent, though there are other sites, like Credit Karma, that actually give you your odds of approval for various credit cards based on your current credit score.
+Mint’s tool is decent, though there are other sites, like Credit Karma, that give you your odds of approval for various credit cards based on your current credit score.

 A Note on Customer Service

-As you’ll see in the comments below (since 2010), many users have noted that Mint’s customer service isn’t the greatest and that it often has glitches.
+Many users have noted that Mint’s customer service isn’t the greatest and that it often has glitches.
 Both of these things are true, but they seem to be getting better.

-For one thing, since it launched, Mint has added loads more accounts to its list.
+For one thing, since it launched, Mint has added so many more accounts to its list.
 So it’s much more likely that the majority of your financial information can be pulled into Mint.
 Sometimes, though, you’ll still get an account connection error when Mint is trying to download the latest transactions.
 Often this is because your financial institution requires a new login confirmation — like answering one of your security questions.
 It takes a few seconds when you first log in, but it’ll still work.

 However, this means that sometimes when the transaction does clear, it’ll show up double in Mint.
 I find that this is more often the case with transactions like restaurant tabs with a tip.
 Usually, the pending transaction will show up as just the tab, and the tip won’t get added until the transaction clears the next day.
 Sometimes these will show up as two separate transactions in Mint.
 But you just have to toggle the older transaction to hide it from your budgets and transactions, and it’ll go away.